MISP/misp-book/GLOSSARY.md

 or GnuPG instance key is the GnuPG (Gnu Privacy Guard) key used by the MISP instance and which is only used to sign notification.
 The GnuPG key used in the MISP instance must **not** be used anywhere else and should not be valuable.

+## MISP Sightings
+Basically, sighting is a system allowing people to react on attributes on an event.
+It was originally designed to provide an easy method for user to tell when they see a given attribute, giving it more credibility.

 ## MISP Taxonomies
 [Taxonomy](https://en.wikipedia.org/wiki/Taxonomy_(general)) is the practice and science of classification.
 The word is also used as a count noun: a taxonomy, or taxonomic scheme, is a particular classification.
 The word finds its roots in the Greek language τάξις, taxis (meaning 'order', 'arrangement') and νόμος, nomos ('law' or 'science').
 Taxonomies that can be used in MISP (2.4) and other information sharing tool and expressed in Machine Tags (Triple Tags).
 A machine tag is composed of a namespace (MUST), a predicate (MUST) and an (OPTIONAL) value.
 Machine tags are often called triple tag due to their format.